cyatteau/frontrunners25-open-source-mapping/README.md

 ## Prerequisites

 - **ArcGIS API Key:**
   Needed for accessing ArcGIS services in some demos.
-Obtain your key at [location.arcgis.com](https://location.arcgis.com).
+Quickly sign up and create your own key at [location.arcgis.com](https://location.arcgis.com).

 - **MapTiler Key:**
   Required for the Places Basemap + Places Service demo.
 Sign up and get your key at [MapTiler Cloud](https://www.maptiler.com/cloud/).